urbit/urbit.org-reloaded/content/community/grants-and-bounties/gall-api-documentation.md

 * Submit your document in the form of a pull-request to the [Docs repo](https://github.com/urbit/docs).
 This file should live under the reference directory.
 * Expect to receive requests for changes to your document.

+## Milestones

+### First draft is submitted
+0 stars
+Your first draft is submitted as a pull request to the Docs repository.

+### Final draft is merged
+1 stars
+Your edits are satisfactory, and your PR is merged to master.